-Earnings per unit for the period ended 30 June 2017 was \$nil.
+Earnings per unit for the year ended 30 June 2017 is \$nil (2016: \$nil).
 The Fund has nil equity as the units issued by the Fund are classified as financial liabilities.
 Refer to Note 1 p) for further details.

 Statement of Financial Position